The 14 Best Online Korean Courses of 2023 for Any Budget, Skill Level or Learning Style

 Certificate available: Yes

-Provided by the Hanyang University of International Education, this online course targets beginner learners who want to get a comprehensive foundation of the Korean language.
-It’s hosted on the Go!
-Go!
-Hanguk website, a resource that promotes international Korean language learning.
+The Hanyang University of International Education’s online beginner Korean courses (levels 1 and 2) target learners who want to get a comprehensive foundation of the language.

 Pros: